mirnaihab/Blog-Server/README.md

 ## Overview

-The Blog Application is a full-featured blog management system that allows users to manage posts, comments, and roles, along with user authentication and authorization.
+The Blog Application is a full-featured blog management system built using Node.js and Express.
+It allows users to manage posts, comments, roles, and user authentication and authorization.
 This README provides an overview of the application's features, API endpoints, and usage instructions.

 ## Features
 ### Authentication